shivankushsingh09/Fit-Buddy/README.md

 In this structure:

-The backend folder contains all the backend code files.
+The Backend folder contains all the backend code files.
-The frontend folder contains all the frontend code files.
+The Frontend folder contains all the frontend code files.
-The PPT folder contains presentation for the entire project.
-The testing folder contains documentation related to testing for the project.